 Many manufacturers also modified their lacing system to have both the classic style and modern ease.
 For example, there are mechanical lacing systems to prevent loosening and improve stability.
 If you are familiar with ski or ice skating boots, the lacing system used is similar.

-So, to answer the question, the answer is no, shoe laces are not a necessity, but rather has more to do with style.
+So, to answer the question, the answer is no, shoe laces are not a necessity for the best golf shoes of 2017, but rather has more to do with style.

 Should I own multiple pairs of golf shoes depending on weather conditions or the golf course I am playing on?